shikhapurwar/microcytic-detection/README.md

-# microcytic anemia detection using fusion of clinical report and blood smear image.
+# Microcytic Anemia detection using fusion of clinical report and blood smear image.
 Author-Shikha Purwar